Many people would like straighter teeth but not everybody feels comfortable wearing conspicuous metal braces.

 Colored ceramic braces

-Although many people choose ceramic fixed braces because they want them to be as inconspicuous as possible, there’s nothing to stop you from jazzing them up with colored ligatures.
+Although many people choose ceramic fixed braces because they want them to be as inconspicuous as possible, there's nothing to stop you from jazzing them up with colored ligatures.
 Just like colored metal braces, you can personalize them by choosing from a range of colored elastics.
+Especially when it comes to ceramic braces for kids, youngsters may want the option of having color.

 Ligatures are replaced at every visit so you'll have plenty of chances to change your look.